HHSDigitalMediaAPIPlatform/SyndicationSDK_JS/README.md

 		sort: '-id'
 	});

-_**getPage**_: Makes API call to get specfic page.
+_**getPage**_: Makes API call to get specific page.
 Can be used in conjunction with returned pagination to get nextUrl and previousUrl.

 :Required parameters: